 4. Optional: If you add non-sweet flavorings like ginger, vanilla, or orange peel, you can actually add honey (or sugar) to this mix to give the kefir something to feed on, to make the brew extra tasty and extra fizzy.
 Although I don’t add honey to the kefir grains in the first ferment, it seems to work in the second ferment.
 Use organic honey if possible!

 4. Let ferment another day or two, with lid or cap on.
 Check the bottle after a day or so (if you have the Grolsch-type bottle with resealable cap), to see if it’s fizzy enough.
-Refrigerate after about two days.
+Refrigerate after about one or two days.
 Will keep for a couple weeks, refrigerated.
-Remove lid with care, as it may become quite bubbly!
+Remove lid with care (over the sink, with hand over it, as it may become quite bubbly)!

 5. Certain glass bottles can be reused (if they’re the kind you use a bottle-opener on); just get this to hold in the fizz.
 Or buy something like Grolsch beer, with its ceramic/rubber seal stopper, and reuse that.
 My fave are these Cobalt Blue 32 oz.
 Bottles; they’re sturdy, and are “family-size”, which is nice!
 (Some note that the blue glass protects against fluorescent rays also, which may/may not be an issue…)